DerGuru/The-Resonant/New Chapters/Part2/P2-12_Resonance_Market.md

 The surveillance started subtly.

-A flicker of movement caught Jason's eye—a figure in the market crowd, too still, too observing.
+A flicker of movement caught Jason's eye - a figure in the market crowd, too still, too observing.
 Then it was gone, swallowed by the sea of faces.

 "Did you see that?"
 Jason murmured, his voice low.